Coronavirus alert: To protect you from COVID-19, we are now offering a quick and easy remote intake process via phone, FaceTime or Skype.

 It is typically up to a jury whether or not award pain and suffering damages at the conclusion of a personal injury claim.
 The jury will review the facts and evidence presented to determine if the plaintiff has succeeded in proving the defendant’s fault to be more likely true than not true.
 If so, the jury can use one of the available pain and suffering calculation equations or come up with an appropriate award amount without using an equation.

 The multiplier method is more common in cases involving permanent injuries, while the per diem method might be more appropriate for temporary injuries.
 The skill of your attorney could improve your chances of obtaining a fair award.
-An expert San Diego & East County personal injury lawyer can help you prove pain and suffering damages using evidence such as expert opinions and testimony from your friends and family members.
+An expert San Diego & East County personal injury lawyer or a La Mesa Personal Injury Lawyer can help you prove pain and suffering damages using evidence such as expert opinions and testimony from your friends and family members.